blurk/blurk/README.md

 ### Hi there and welcome to my Gihub page 👋

-My name is Sinh and I'm a Front-end developer from Ha Noi, Viet Nam.
+My name is Sinh and I'm a Front-end Geek from Ha Noi, Viet Nam.

----

 <img alt="banner" align="right" src="banner.gif" width="50%" />